 These lucky 13 recipes are a veritable highlight reel of Chef John's all-time favorite game-day foods.
-From classic dips, wings, and nachos to chili, beef sliders, and pulled pork -- they're all here.
-Whether you're pulling for the Pats or the Eagles, the celebration's always better with the best of Chef John!
+From classic dips, wings, and nachos, to chili, beef sliders, and pulled pork -- they're all here.
+No matter what team you live and die for, the celebration's always better with the best of Chef John!

 Chef John's very bacony, fully loaded baked potato dip features all the classic baked potato fixings: sour cream, Cheddar, and green onions.
 For extra points, form the dip into a football shape -- Chef John shows you how in the video.

 These jalapeno poppers are lighter than most but bring all the hot poppin’ flavor.
 "All the same flavors are there," says Chef John.
 "Especially when served with the easy cream cheese dip, and the prep is much easier."

 Chef John's primo steak nachos take the snack game to the next level.
 You'll top a layer of pinto beans with perfectly seasoned flat or skirt steak topped with Cheddar and Monterey Jack.
 Finish with avocado, tomatoes, peppers, sour cream, and cilantro for the win.

-This beef and been chili has wonderful depth of flavor.
-A bottle of beer, a sprinkle of cinnamon and a touch of cocoa powder are the keys to victory.
+This beef and bean chili has wonderful depth of flavor.
+A bottle of beer, a sprinkle of cinnamon, and a touch of cocoa powder are the keys to victory.
 Enjoy topped with crème fraiche (or sour cream if you're not feeling fancy), cilantro, and maybe a dash of cayenne.